-After months of speculation, LG has launched the much-awaited LG V30 at IFA 2017.
+The LG V30 was launched at IFA this year.
 The new smartphone is essentially a larger, improved version of the LG G6.
-It will be taking on the likes of Samsung Galaxy Note 8 and the upcoming Apple iPhone 8, thanks to a FullVision Display and Dual Camera setup with f/1.6 aperture.
+It comes with a FullVision Display and Dual Camera setup with f/1.6 aperture.
 Additional features include Bang & Olufsen audio, voice recognition, MIL-STD 810G rating for durability, and IP68 certification (dust and water resistance).
-What else is the new device packing?
+The company also launched the LG V30+ model which comes with additional storage.
+The new handset is expeced to hit the Indian markets pretty soon.
 Read more to find LG V30 Price in India, Specifications, and Features

 Price & Availability